sok-og-skriv/sok-og-skriv-web/drafts/in-depth-searching.md

 ## Refining  your search

 One search technique involves beginning with a general search.
 To get better results refining your search by using various database functions.
 Most databases let you limit your search based on publication date, language, document type and more specialised topics.
-It is a good idea to use specialist subject terms from the database’s hierarchical subject index (thesaurus).
+It is a good idea to use specialist subject terms from the database's hierarchical subject index (thesaurus).
 Some databases also let you search by research method, context and subject area, as well as target audience.
 Different databases have different functions, and you should find out what the possibilities are when planning your search.

 EXAMPLE: Imagine that you are planning to write about the political and religious situation before and during the Norwegian Reformation.
 You could go about your search as follows:

-Search for “Reformation”.
+Search for "Reformation".
 Thereafter restrict your search to articles concerning history and religion to exclude subjects that are less relevant to your topic.
 Now narrow your search by specifying the country: Norway.
 You could also exclude all languages except, for example, Norwegian and English.
 This technique will generate far fewer hits, giving you a more manageable amount of information to deal with.

 ## Citation searching

-Look at the references in the literature you have found and see if there’s anything interesting there.
+Look at the references in the literature you have found and see if there's anything interesting there.
 Has a text you have read been cited by other authors?
-Use the “cited by” function in databases such as ISI Web of Knowledge and Google Scholar in order to find out who has referred to it.
+Use the "cited by" function in databases such as ISI Web of Knowledge and Google Scholar in order to find out who has referred to it.
 Could these texts also be relevant for your project?

 Citation searching may reveal the extent to which other texts are influenced by the text you have found, and also which sources influenced the author.
 For example, search for the Norwegian book _Små steder, store spørsmål_ by Thomas Hylland Eriksen in Google Scholar.
 You will see that this book has been cited in 103 other publications, which indicates that the book has been influential within its field.